sonrabakarim/barlkk/_posts/2017-02-10-zero-to-http-2-aws-hugo.markdown

 ## You're done!
 Well, almost...

 Sites served over CloudFront allow HTTPS by default, meaning you do not have to do anything to enjoy SSL.
-However, if you're using a custom domain (which you can purchase starting at $12 per year via Route 53 in the AWS Console) you need to do a little more work.
+However, if you're using a custom domain (which can be purchased for as little as $0.88/year using [namecheap](http://go.habd.as/2nioaFH)) you need to do a little more work.

 ## Configure HTTPS on a custom domain